 WE ARE BLESSED TO SUPPORT THE MOST VULNERABLE OF OUR BROTHERS & SISTERS.

 100% of all donations go directly to the work of LOMAMO in Kenya.
 All costs associated with running Love Matters Most, Inc. are absorbed by the Officers and Directors, none of whom receive any compensation for their involvement.
-PLEASE DONATE using the DONATE button at the bottom of our HOME page.
+PLEASE DONATE using the GIVE NOW button on any of our pages.
 Make a one-time or monthly recurring gift of ANY amount.
 Or send a check, made out to Love Matters Most, Inc. (or LMM Inc.) and mail it to 3741 Sutter Hill Lane, Carmichael, CA 95608.
 THANK YOU.

 LOVE MATTERS MOST, Inc. is a California based non-profit with Employer Identification # (EIN)

-This photo is of two of our caregivers with a dear patient...
-LOVE MATTERS MOST.
+This photo is of Pastor Martin with one of our youngest patients...
+LOVE MATTERS MOST

 Reserved for YOUR bio!